List of Child's Play characters: Sammy

-(played by Adam Wylie) - was a child who was at the Children's Crisis Center with Grace Poole.
+(played by Adam Wylie) - a child who was at the Children's Crisis Center with Grace Poole.
 Appears in Child's Play 2.

 T

 Tiffany Valentine

-(played by Jennifer Tilly) - Charles Lee Ray's former girlfriend (and later wife) who later gets her soul stuck in a doll like Chucky.
+(played by Jennifer Tilly) - Charles Lee Ray's former girlfriend (and later wife) who later gets her soul stuck in a doll-like Chucky.
 She ultimately transfers her soul into actress Jennifer Tilly (her doppelganger and portrayer) after being fed up with her husband's intent to remain a doll.
 In Curse, she is shown to be living a double life as both her regular self and Tilly.
 Between Curse and Cult, Tiffany becomes Alice Pierce's legal guardian until her death.
 Tiffany then returns to her role as Chucky's accomplice.
-Appears in Bride, Seed, Curse, and Cult.
+Appears in Bride, Seed, Curse, Cult, and the Chucky television series.

 Tommy

-(played voiced by Edan Gross) - Tommy is the Good Guy doll at the Simpsons' household.
+(played voiced by Edan Gross) - Tommy is the Good Guy doll in the Simpsons' household.
 Appears in Child's Play 2.
-Another Tommy doll appears on the series, as a gift from Nathan Cross to his youngest daughter, Caroline, after Chucky was burned.
+Another Tommy doll appears in the series, as a gift from Nathan Cross to his youngest daughter, Caroline, after Chucky was burned.

 Tony Gardner

 (played by Tony Gardner) - is a self-referential puppeteer for the fictional Chucky Goes Psycho film.
-He is a deck hand and the first victim in the film.
+He is a deckhand and the first victim in the film.
 Appears in Seed of Chucky.